Ajstros/pyripherals/docs/source/utils.rst

 utils
 ================

-:py:mod:`pyripherals.utils` contains several helpful methods used in peripheral classes that may be useful.
+:py:mod:`pyripherals.utils` contains several methods used in peripheral classes that may be useful.

 .. automodule:: pyripherals.utils
     :members: